rhdtownsend/gyre/docs/source/ref-guide/stellar-models/evol-models.rst

 -------------

 Cubic spline interpolation is used to evaluate data between model grid points.
-The :nml_n:`deriv_type` parameter in the :nml_g:`model` namelist group controls how the spline derivatives are set up.
+The :nml:option:`deriv_type` option controls how the spline derivatives are set up.

 .. _evol-models-double: